stiles/survivoR2py/README.md

 *Acknowledgment* after being voted off in Survivor is categorized into four Boolean fields (each action is recorded as TRUE if performed, otherwise FALSE):

-- `ack_gesture`: for any physical gestures towards the tribe (e.g., waving, nodding, or hands in prayer) *after* torch dousing
+- `ack_gesture`: for any physical gestures towards the tribe (e.g., waving, nodding, or hands in prayer) *after* torch snuffing
-- `ack_speak`: for any verbal communication directed at the tribe *after* torch dousing
+- `ack_speak`: for any verbal communication directed at the tribe *after* torch snuffing
-- `ack_look`: for making eye contact with one or more members of the tribe *after* torch dousing
+- `ack_look`: for making eye contact with one or more members of the tribe *after* torch snuffing
-- `ack_smile`: for smiling at the tribe *after* torch dousing
+- `ack_smile`: for smiling at the tribe *after* torch snuffing

 **Dataset example**